ekootemmanuel/DataCare/README.md

 # DataCare
-This is an Employee management web application
+This is an Employee management web application built with C#

 # It contains the following Functionalities.
 1. A page where an employee is given a contract